Brochures & Flyers

 A guide for landowners managing chokecherry or European bird cherry/mayday trees (Prunus padus & Prunus virginiana).

-A comprehensive list of Alaska-relevant invasive species K-12 educational material, including curriculum, lesson plans, classroom kits and videos.
+A comprehensive list of Alaska-relevant invasive species educational resources.
+Includes curriculum, lesson plans, teacher kits, videos, and more.

 K-6 Educators Guide to Invasive Plants of Alaska